 After doing some research and comparing prices, we settled on Niagara Falls.
 Mainly because the Niagara Falls rental house was almost half the price of the one just outside Acadia National Park.
-The drive for Niagara would be a bit longer, but the house was just so much less expensive.
+The drive to Niagara would be a bit longer, but the house was just so much less expensive.
 And neither of us has been to Niagara Falls.
 Plus it also didn’t hurt that the Bubbly Homemaker needed to stop in Rome, NY for personal reasons…

-So in the space of an hour and a half, we had completely changed from flying to Nashville and staying at a hotel to attend the conference in person to driving to Niagara Falls, NY and attending the conference virtually.
+So in the space of an hour and a half, we had completely changed from flying to Nashville and staying at a hotel to attend the conference in person to driving to Niagara Falls, NY, and attending the conference virtually.

 Getting to Niagara Falls

 We stopped again at the Mohawk Valley Welcome Center.
-It was supposedly just going to be a quick stop to stretch our legs, but there was a whole bunch of history plaques and an unusual structure.
+It was supposedly just going to be a quick stop to stretch our legs, but there were a whole bunch of history plaques and an unusual structure.
 So the break ended up taking a bit longer as we wandered the pathways, read the plaques, marveled at the canal lock, and I was duly impressed by the dam system.
 And the trains were fun to watch too…

-After the rest area we made it to Rome and after the personal errand we had lunch and then trucked on to Syracuse.
+After the rest area, we made it to Rome and after the personal errand, we had lunch and then trucked on to Syracuse.

 We both wanted to try the Cheesecake Factory for dessert, which meant a stop at the Destiny USA Mall.
 Wow, that place is HUGE!
 As is 55 acres of retail floor area.
 That type of huge!
 So yeah, we spent a bit more time there than we had initially planned…

 Once we reached Buffalo, it was a quick stop at a Wal-Mart for some groceries and then onto the rental house in Niagara Falls.
-We found the rental without too much difficulty; however it was dark when we got there.
+We found the rental without too much difficulty; however, it was dark when we got there.
 While we were unloading the car, we thought we could hear the falls…

 Rental House and Conference Start